MaikWischow/Noise-Source-Estimation/README.md

 - B+F, PCA, $\text{DRNE}_\text{cust.}$, and PGE-Net in the case of total noise estimation.
 - PGE-Net for additional photon shot noise estimation.

-A subset of benchmarking data can be found in the data directory.
 We set the Udacity dataset as default.

 ### B+F